-On August 7 2013, we procured our Revolver with KeyBank (serving as a revolving lender, a letter of credit issuer and an administrative agent).
-In October 2015, we expanded our Revolver to \$85.0 million, and entered into a Term Loan, whereby we added a \$25.0 million, five-year Term Loan subject to the same leverage tiers as the Revolver, with the interest rate at each leverage tier being 5 basis points lower.
+On August 7, 2013, we procured our Revolver with KeyBank (serving as a revolving lender, a letter of credit issuer and an administrative agent).
+In October 2015, we expanded our Revolver to \$85.0 million, and entered into a Term Loan, whereby we added a \$25.0 million, five-year Term Loan subject to the same leverage tiers as the Revolver, with the interest rate at each leverage tier being 5 basis points lower than that of the Revolver.
 We have the option to repay the Term Loan in full, or in part, at any time without penalty or premium prior to the maturity date.
-On October 27, 2017, we amended our existing Credit Facility.
-The Term Loan component of the Credit Facility was increased from \$25.0 million, to \$75.0 million, with the Revolver commitment remaining at \$85.0 million.
+On October 27, 2017, we amended our Credit Facility, increasing the Term Loan from \$25.0 million, to \$75.0 million, with the Revolver commitment remaining at \$85.0 million.
 The Term Loan has a new five-year term, with a maturity date of October 27, 2022, and the Revolver has a new four-year term, with a maturity date of October 27, 2021.
 The interest rate for the Credit Facility was reduced by 25 basis points at each of the leverage tiers.
 We entered into interest rate cap agreements on the amended Term Loan, which cap LIBOR at 2.75%.
 We used the net proceeds of the amended Credit Facility to repay all previously existing borrowings under the Revolver.
 We incurred fees of approximately \$0.9 million in connection with the Credit Facility amendment.
 The bank syndicate is now comprised of KeyBank, Fifth Third Bank, US Bank National Association and The Huntington National Bank.

-As of March 31, 2018, there was \$107.7 million outstanding under our Credit Facility at a weighted average interest rate of approximately3.60% and \$1.0 million outstanding under letters of credit at a weighted average interest rate of 1.75%.
-As of May 1, 2018, the maximum additional amount we could draw under the Revolver and Term Loan was \$48.4 million.
-We were in compliance with all covenants under the Credit Facility as of March 31, 2018.
+As of June 30, 2018, there was \$108.4 million outstanding under our Credit Facility at a weighted average interest rate of approximately3.81% and \$1.0 million outstanding under letters of credit at a weighted average interest rate of 1.75%.
+As of July 30, 2018, the maximum additional amount we could draw under the Revolver and Term Loan was \$51.6 million.
+We were in compliance with all covenants under the Credit Facility as of June 30, 2018.